 Foundations of Communication is much, much more than simply an online class.
 It's an entire blended e-learning program with plenty of opportunity for live interaction!
 We call it "screening with meaning."

 Without a doubt, there will be an abundance of curriculum in a variety of formats (e.g., videos, games, exercises, reminders, etc.).
 Many families will find this sufficient and will use the material for their own home-based instruction plans.
-For committed families there is also active weekly coaching with office hours, online group events, and FOCus Teams dedicated to incorporating life skill habits in everyday living.
+For committed families there is also active weekly coaching with office hours, online group events, FOCus Classes, and FOCus Teams dedicated to incorporating life skill habits in everyday living.

 In addition, there is a wonderful community of like-minded families sharing their challenges and successes so that we can learn together.